athanikos/Hive_Udf/README.md

 # Udfs
-A custom UDF that uses an hdfs file as a lookup file where the left part is the name of the formula and the right part is the formula.
+A custom UDF that uses an hdfs file as a lookup file https://www.inovex.de/blog/hive-udf-lookups/
-Similar to :
-https://www.inovex.de/blog/hive-udf-lookups/
-With the right part of the formula being any expression supported by janino Tested with HDP 2.6
+With the right part of the formula being any expression supported by janino.
+Tested with HDP 2.6

 # use